JelenaBarinova/BeBetterDeveloper/_posts/2015-07-16-getting-started-react-mocha.md

 categories:
   - Coding
 ---

+_11/23/2015: I updated this blog post as well as the code to support the newest version of React, ReactDOM, ReactTestUtils, Mocha, JSDOM, Babel.
+The changed are really minor, but may be frustraiting for some.
+For those, who are interested in how should this code be written using older version of these libs (React 0.13.3, Mocha 2.0.1, JSDOM 3.1.2, Mocha-JSDOM 1.0.0, Babel 5.1.13) please clone this [commit from GitHub](https://github.com/JelenaBarinova/react-mocha-example/tree/9b71d468a1b7af5b6366be71a3e0dee9b45e3f37)._

 It took me half day to setup [almost] empty environment for React app development with testing done using Mocha.
 I decided to share my findings here so it would remain.
 <img src="{{ site.baseurl }}/img/post_img/vfd-react-mocha.png" alt="React and Mocha logo" class="right" />

 ## My target